 At face value it's hard to see why anyone wouldn't use free business software.
 However, there are some downsides:

 - Lack of familiarity.
 Your staff are less likely to be familiar with free alternatives to common business software.
-So although the software costs nothing to acquire, you have to spend more on training.
+So although the software costs nothing to acquire, you may have to spend more on user training.

 You can address some of these issues by using a commercial distribution of an open source package.
 These offer you a guaranteed level of compatibility, support and service.